-When your fixed-term contract expires, your employer may or may not wish to keep you on.
+Assuming proper notice has been given, when your fixed-term contract expires, your employer may or may not wish to keep you on.

 If your employer does wish to keep you on, then the question arises as to what your new terms of employment are.
 If the new terms are not expressly agreed between you and your employer, then they will be implied by law.

 Your employer may opt to renew or extend your original fixed-term contract on the same terms as before.
 However, if nothing is said about how long the contract will be extended for, then it is implied that you are now an indefinite, rather than fixed-term, employee.
 If the extension of your contract is indefinite, but silent on notice, then a reasonable notice period will be implied, what counts as reasonable will depend on the type of work you do, your length of service, and seniority.

 The non-renewal or extension of a fixed-term contract on the same terms as before constitutes a dismissal.
 This is true even if your employer offers you more favourable terms than before (although it is questionable as to whether this would ever amount to unfair dismissal).